felixcuello/3d_printer_monitor_bak/README.md

 So, the steps for this are:

-1. **SELECT VIDEOS**: Select several videos where we can capture good and bad videos.
+1. **SELECT VIDEOS**: Select several videos where we can capture videos about 3d printing with good and bad results:
    - Videos must show different 3d printers and desk configurations
    - Videos must show different models
    - Videos must show different models in different colors